ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/entity/state.md

 ---
 title: "State"
+type: "page"
+draft: "false"
-type: page weight: 10 draft: false
+weight: 10
 ---

 The state definitions of an entity define the structure of the information that the entity